 Young people spend their lives online.
 So who better to put at the heart of an organisation’s online activity than a digitally-connected, jargon-literate young person with a passion for online media?

-This is exactly what The Juice Academy offers via its industry-led digital marketing apprenticeship, the first ever in the UK.
+This is exactly what The Juice Academy offers via its industry-led digital marketing and content production apprenticeship, the first ever in the UK.

 So let’s get on with it.
-We’re recruiting and placing 20 ‘Bright Young Things’ (BYTs) per quarter and we’ll be making quite a noise about it so it should be a hotly contested recruitment battle.
+We’re recruiting and placing up to 20 apprentices per quarter and we’ll be making quite a noise about it so it should be a hotly contested recruitment battle.

 There is a huge digital skills gap in the UK, limiting the sector’s growth and prosperity AND there are thousands of bright young people out there, many of whom – due to the changes in university fees - might decide the apprenticeship route is more attractive than ever.

-Couple this with the fact that these young people ‘live’ online more than ever before, and the UK’s first workplace-based digital marketing apprenticeship (The Juice Academy) is born.
+Couple this with the fact that these young people ‘live’ online more than ever before, and the UK’s first workplace-based Junior Content Producer apprenticeship (The Juice Academy) is born.

 The course is the brainchild of Tangerine, a Manchester-based integrated communications consultancy committed to supporting the next generation of ‘bright young things’ into the marketing profession.

 The consultancy, with the support of the National Apprenticeship Service and some of the North West’s leading marketing teams (inc JW Lees, Pets at Home, BetFred) and creative agencies (inc BJL, MediaCom, MagneticNorth) manages the development and delivery of the course.